 That night, Jace again came into my dreams.
-My first and subsequent wet dreams in a long time.
-When I woke up, Max was sleeping in the corner.
-I was afraid he’d try to lick me, so I hurried to the shower.
-I was holding onto the faucets, remembering this position in particular, when I felt a faint pulse in my ass.
-I looked back to see Jace’s wispy ghost fucking me up the butt.
-I closed my eyes and he knew exactly when I was ready to let loose.
-The shower wall looked shell-shocked.
-It had been two days.
+My first of recurring wet dreams in a long time.
+When I wake up, Max was sleeping in the corner.
+I’m afraid he’ll try to lick me, so I hurry to the shower.
+I’m holding onto the faucets, remembering this position from prior sexcapades, when I feel a faint pulse in my ass.
+I look back and see Jace’s wispy ghost fucking me up the butt.
+I close my eyes and pretend it’s a dream.
+He knows exactly when I’m ready to let loose.
+The shower wall looks shell-shocked.
+It has been two days.

-I went to Robby’s and we rode to Gables High together.
-The office made us wait, so we missed home room.
-Assistant Principal Spencer came out and explained to Robby that he was being demoted to Junior status.
-He had to pass the first half or be put on suspension.
-He told us to see the lady in the office to be reassigned classes.
+I goto Robby’s and we ride to Gables High together.
+The office makes us wait, so we miss home room.
+Assistant Principal Spencer comes out and explains to Robby that he is being demoted to Junior status.
+He has to pass the first half or he’ll be put on suspension.
+He tells us to see the lady in the office to be reassigned classes.

 “I’ll be watching you, mister.”
-The dick yelled at us as we left.
-We laughed.
+The dick yells at us as we leave.
+We laugh.

-I got him into all but my Spanish II class.
-They said if the teacher approved he could be in it as well.
-He’d even get credit for Spanish I if he passed Spanish II.
+I get him into all but my Spanish II class.
+They say if the teacher approves he can be in it as well.
+He’ll even get credit for Spanish I if he passes Spanish II.
 Very logical.

-We walked into Mr. Clark’s English class.
-I introduced Robby to him.
+We walk into Mr. Clark’s English class.
+I introduce Robby to him.

-“He in your band, Castle?”
-His mouth was wide open and dropped even further when Robby winked at him, with his back to everyone else.
-The boy sitting next to me was made to move, so Robby could sit there.
-He was surrounded by she-bitch wolves, sniffing and ready to begin licking.
+“He’s in your band, Castle?”
+His mouth hangs open and drops even further when Robby winks at him, with his back to everyone else.
+The boy sitting next to me is made to move, so Robby can sit there.
+He’s surrounded by she-bitch wolves, sniffing and ready to begin licking.

 “Thank you Mr. Clark.
-Tim has encouraged me to join your class.
+Tim encouraged me to join your class.
 Still doing Shakespeare?”

 “Oh, you like Shakespeare.
 You would be an excellent Mercutio.

 “Oh, from Romeo and Juliet.
 We did our version of it on New Years Eve.
-In it the lovers escape alive, but the priest dies.”
+In it the lovers escape alive.”

 “I read you had a multitude at your show.”

-“It was incredibly sad, because the bard died.
+“It was incredibly sad, because the bard dies.
 There were ten thousand in attendance, we did five performances in one night.”